 What Makes IAVA Unique?

 IAVA is the only veteran organization working exclusively with issues that Iraq and Afghanistan veterans face.
 Their research consistently explores the challenges of this veteran population group and seeks to create change from within.
-Now more than ever, the post 9/11 veterans are at risk of being lost in the fray.
-Organizations like the IAVA help ensure that our policies and laws continue to support this newest generation of veterans.
+Post-9/11 veterans are at risk of being lost in the fray and organizations like the IAVA want to ensure that policies and laws continue to support this newest generation of veterans.
 The 2.4 million Iraq and Afghanistan veterans have a voice in Washington with IAVA.